 Please visit our fees page for meal plan costs.

-Beyond the sense of community that communal dining brings; there is value for your dollars in our meal plan when you consider actual costs of food and cooking equipment/supplies, having your meals prepared for you, enhanced meals on special occasions, and four special formal dinners over the academic year.
+Beyond the sense of community that communal dining brings; there is value for your money in our meal plan when you consider actual costs of food and cooking equipment/supplies, having your meals prepared for you, enhanced meals on special occasions, and four special formal dinners over the academic year.

-Before arriving to Vancouver as a graduate international student, I checked all the accommodation options at UBC campus.
+Before arriving in Vancouver as a graduate international student, I checked all the accommodation options at UBC campus.
 Being used to the European standards is not easy when you move to a North American University and you realize that the cheapest room on campus is around $700.
 I had the opportunity to be an international student in Brazil, France, Finland and South Africa, and I have never paid more than $300 per month in the universities’ residences.
 However, this time in Vancouver, it would be much more challenging and in order to save some money I decided to live off campus and rent a room for $500.

 Three months later I was living in the St. John’s College at UBC.
 Why?
 Because my $500 room in a share house was 40 minutes by bus from the university, did not have grocery shops nearby and the owner did not connect the heating every days.
 What does it mean?
 I had to waste a big part of my day taking buses, planning for buying groceries, cooking, cleaning dishes, and still spend 100$ per week on food.